-For 40 years our crew have carried out rescues and calls for help from Mull of Galloway to Burrowhead, Wigtown to Gatehouse of Fleet, Wigtown Bay and of course our own Luce Bay, which we believe is the largest in Scotland.
+For over 40 years our crew have carried out rescues and calls for help from Mull of Galloway to Burrowhead, Wigtown to Gatehouse of Fleet, Wigtown Bay and of course our own Luce Bay, which we believe is the largest in Scotland.

 It all started in 1978 following a few distress calls and various boating incidents which were distressing for our local people, they felt they were becoming too frequent.
 They decided to meet, talk and discuss the possibility of having a rescue craft based at Port William.
 They contacted the RNLI and expressed their concerns hoping a vessel would be placed here, but after a long deliverance the RNLI declined as they felt the area had little demand for one.

 This news spurred our village into action, knowing the character and the resilience of the people of our village; it was obvious they would go it alone.
 In a very short period a group had assembled and formed a committee calling themselves Port William Inshore Rescue Service Action Committee, hence the birth of PIRSAC.

 Serious fundraising was started; energetic groups of helpers did everything possible to raise cash, raffles, dances, bingo and coffee mornings.
 Many businessmen and individuals made donations.